MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-data-access-and-privacy.md

 ## Who can view the loss prevention insights?

-The outliers that the adaptive AI models inference are presented as insights through interactive reports.
+The outliers that the adaptive AI models referenced are presented as insights through interactive reports.
 Store managers can use these reports as part of an investigation of potential in-store fraud.